NFDI4Microbiota/nfdi4microbiota-knowledge-base/docs/_How-We-Operate/01-training-guidelines.md

 **share the teaching materials with other trainers** such that they can benefit from the work you already provided.
 If you do so, make sure to state under what license you provide your work.
-We suggest a permissive license such as „CC BY“, or „CC 0“.
+We suggest a permissive license such as [CC BY](https://creativecommons.org/licenses/by/4.0/), or „CC 0“.